 - Time zone change to match the games you want to play.

 Cons to moving overseas as a poker pro

 - Time zone change could take you out of sync with the games you want to play.

 - Visa requirements for staying in your new location are a hassle.

 - Isolation from family and old friends, it is a lonely game.

-- People in your new country will be unimpressed when you tell them what you do.
+- People in your new country will be unimpressed or suspicious when you tell them what you do.

 Poker stuff to get lined up before you go

 - Large poker bankroll and a large life roll so you are not pressured to make quick profit.